 Time frame for requesting a review

-Requests for review of a Board determination must be received within 10 business days of the date of the ASB’s final letter of notification of a determination and must relate to a determination taken by the Board within the previous month.
+Requests for review of a Community Panel determination must be received within 10 business days of the date of Ad Standards' final letter of notification of a determination and must relate to a determination taken by the Community Panel within the previous month.

 Grounds for review